misakiarita/appcode_reading/README.md

 # README

 This theme is an application to improve Slack dependency of document sharing.
 (An in-house tool developed to facilitate internal information sharing)

 This time, the integration test (Feature Spec) is not implemented.
 The reason is that because this application is a small and in-house tool, we do not need to take many man-hours to automate behavior confirmation.

 However, logic tests (Model Spec) such as user invitation are implemented.

 ## Version
-* Ruby 2.6.5
+* Ruby 3.0.1
-* Ruby on Rails 5.2.4.3
+* Ruby on Rails 6.0.3
-* psql (PostgreSQL) 12.3

 ## Preparation

 ```
-$ git clone git@github.com:DiveintoCode-corp/diveintopost.git
+$ git clone git@github.com:DiveintoCode-corp/diveintopost-rails6.git
-$ cd diveintopost
+$ cd diveintopost-rails6
 $ bundle install --path vendor/bundle
 $ yarn install # If yarn has not been installed yet.
-$ yarn add @fortawesome/fontawesome-free
-$ yarn add @fortawesome/free-solid-svg-icons
 $ rails db:create db:migrate
 $ rails db:seed_fu
 ```